Van crashes into dozens of people in Barcelona

-Vehicle mounted pavement and injured several people at busy Ramblas area popular with tourists, police said.

-At least a dozen people have been killed and more were injured after a white van ploughed into a crowd in Barcelona's busy tourist area, according to local media.
+At least 13 people have been killed, and scores were injured after a white van ploughed into a crowd in Barcelona's busy tourist area, officials said.

-Citing police sources, Cadena Ser radio station said 13 were killed.
-However, Spanish newspaper El Pais reported the number of casualties at 10.

-Police also confirmed fatalities from Thursday's apparent attack, but did not disclose the number of people who were killed.
+Police said at least 10 of the injured sustained serious wounds, describing Thursday's incident as a "terrorist attack".

+Puigdemont said that Spanish police had arrested two people as they dismissed earlier reports of suspects holed up in a nearby bar.

-The incident took place in the early evening on Thursday at the city's iconic Las Ramblas area, which is full of shops and restaurants.
+The suspected driver of the van mounted a pavement at around 5pm local time (15:00 GMT) in the city's iconic Las Ramblas area, which is full of shops and restaurants.

-Police have classified the van incident as a "terrorist attack", and said at least 20 people were injured.

-El Pais newspaper said the driver of the vehicle had fled on foot after mowing down dozens of people.
+El Pais newspaper said the driver of the vehicle had fled on foot after the attack.

-A local police source told AFP they were hunting for a total of two suspects.

-Earlier reports said that two perpetrators of the crash were holed up in a bar in Tallers Street, yet there was no immediate police confirmation of the report.
+It was still not clear how many attackers had been involved in the incident.

 Nafees Hamid, a witness, said: "There are helicopters everywhere above and armed police are rushing into the area.
 Police have cordoned off Las Ramblas."